EGI-Federation/documentation/content/en/internal/configuration-database/users-roles/managing-accounts/_index.md

 - Access GOCDB via the EGI IdP.
 - In the "user status" panel in the sidebar, click on the retrieve an old account link.
-- Specify in the form: the DN of your old certificate; and the e-mail address associated to your account.
+- Specify in the form: the DN of your old certificate; and the email address associated to your account.
-- Upon validation, an e-mail will be sent to the specified address, which has to match the one registered with your account.
+- Upon validation, an email will be sent to the specified address, which has to match the one registered with your account.
 - Click on the validation link or copy/paste in your browser.
 Once validated, changes are immediate.